Every marketing campaign starts somewhere.

 However, writing guidelines often aren’t finalized and extensive editing may be required as the editorial staff fine tunes the content to the client’s evolving needs.
 Assignments might also be one-off offers, rather than a contract with a promise of a set amount of work each week or month.

 As a marketer, seed content may be requested before signing a full contract.
 For example, a potential client who’s reviewing a free 30-day trial of your marketing services may request a few pieces of seed content to get an idea of the quality you can offer.

 They’re also paying close attention to customer service, turnaround time and ease of communication!

 Personally, I enjoy working on seed content assignments.
 It’s a great way to establish a relationship early on with a potential long-term client and see the evolution of a marketing campaign from conception and development, through to completion.

 Never miss another post from Web Writing Advice.
-Get email updates once a week by subscribing.
+Get email updates by subscribing.
 As a bonus, I’ll send you my free e-book, “18 Ways to Increase Online Writing Productivity and Earnings”.